 - 1. Assessment periods are set at the beginning of each program year by the Child & Family Services team and reflected on the Program Services Timeline. - a.
 Changes to the assessment period may be approved with permission from the Early Childhood Director.
 All efforts will be made to maintain consistent data timeframes across the program. - 2.
 The Child & Family Services team will provide training and technical assistance as needed to ensure staff are able to complete child assessment observations. - 3.
-Staff will be provided TSG Documentation Status and TSG Assessment Status information regularly to inform instructional decisions and to monitor progress. - 4.
-At the end of each checkpoint and every program year the Operations Specialist will save all child assessment data. - 5.
-The Early Childhood Director or Child Services Manager will share aggregate data with collaborative partners at key points. - 6.
+Staff will be provided DRDP Observation Counts by Child and DRDP Completion Status by Location information regularly to monitor progress. - 4.
+The Early Childhood Director or Child Services Manager will share aggregate data with collaborative partners at key points. - 5.
 The Child & Family Services team will work together provide aggregate data to the Policy Council, Board of Directors and self-assessment team at key points throughout the year.